Enter before 15 October!

 Drinking water

-- 23.1 km of aqueducts and galleries between Louvie and the Pierre Avoi
+- 23.1 km of aqueducts and tunnels between Louvie and Pierre Avoi

-- 56 SCAV distribution networks, including 31 private ones
+- 56 SCAV distribution networks, including 31 private networks

 - 142 springs, 98 catchment and collection chambers